julowe/arabic-apis/README.md

 This repository includes a GitHub Action that automatically generates flashcard files whenever the source CSV files are updated on the main branch.

+Currently, the action only generates flashcards for the vocabulary file, as the exercises file is not proofread at all.
+Yet...

 ### How It Works

 When either `textbook-jones-vocabulary.csv` or `textbook-jones-exercises.csv` is
 updated on the main branch, the workflow:

-1. Runs `arabic-textbook-to-flashcards.py` twice:
+1. Runs `arabic-textbook-to-flashcards.py` with multiple output formats specified by `--format`:
+   - `anki`: to generate `attq-vocab-deck.apkg`
+   - `csv_min`: to generate `attq-vocab-deck-min.csv`
-   - Once with `--format anki` to generate `jones-deck.apkg`
+   - `csv_med`: to generate `attq-vocab-deck-med.csv`
-   - Once with `--format two_col_csv` to generate `jones-cards.csv`
+   - `csv_max`: to generate `attq-vocab-deck-max.csv`
 2. Creates a new GitHub release with a timestamp tag (e.g., `flashcards-20231218-120000`)
-3. Uploads both generated files as release assets
+3. Uploads all generated files as release assets
 4. Includes permalinks to the exact commits of the input CSV files used

 ### Downloading Flashcards

-To get the latest flashcards:
+To get the latest vocabulary flashcards:

 1. Visit the [Releases page](https://github.com/julowe/arabic-apis/releases)
 2. Download the latest release:
-   - **jones-deck.apkg** - Import into Anki for full featured flashcard experience
+   - **attq-vocab-deck.apkg** - Import into Anki for full featured flashcard experience
-   - **jones-cards.csv** - Import into other flashcard applications
+   - **attq-vocab-deck-min.csv**, **attq-vocab-deck-med.csv**, **attq-vocab-deck-max.csv** - Import into other flashcard applications

 ### Manual Generation